 You can see part of the Knowledge Graph when you search certain for entities.
 For example, when you Google “Chicago”, you’ll see the Knowledge Graph for the city of Chicago comes up on the right hand side of the page.

 You’ll see different statistical information about the city.
 Points of interest (which are also entities) and other similar cities, and the State of Illinois are included as links.

 Google knows that the majority of people are searching for the city, but on the chance that people are searching for the rock band Chicago, they include a link to that Knowledge Graph at the bottom.

-If you have a Google My Business/Google Maps listing, you should have a Knowledge Graph.
+If you have a Google Business Profile/Google Maps listing, you should have a Knowledge Graph.
 As Google collects information from around the web, it should be able to “know” where you are headquartered, what business category you operate in, and other information.